top of page

 How much water is enough?
 The general recommendation for daily water intake is half of your body weight in ounces with consideration to climate and activity levels (hot weather or more activity = drink more).

-Keeping a water bottle with you will help you remember to drink water throughout the day and to ensure you are getting enough, consider tracking what you drink.
+Keeping a water bottle (affiliate link) with you will help you remember to drink water throughout the day and to ensure you are getting enough, consider tracking what you drink.

 And speaking of food, that's our next strategy to beautiful skin...